bobheadxi/bobheadxi.github.io/content/_posts/2018-03-11-sleuthing-the-web.md

   url: https://medium.com/ubc-launch-pad-software-engineering-blog/crawling-the-web-for-a-search-engine-a7988ee2e6e9
 ---

-* TOC
-{:toc}

-## Prelude

 My first project at UBC Launch Pad was [Sleuth](/open-source/sleuth).
 The goal of Sleuth changed quite a bit over the course of the semester but at its core we wanted it to be a search engine, geared towards UBC-related content.
+This post will mostly be about the Web component's crawling systems and how an amateur (me) approached data farming for a search engine service and indexing content in [Apache Solr](https://lucene.apache.org/solr/), a schemaless database geared towards search.

 The team started out as a five-person team, but ended up being just two people, including myself, which complicated plans a bit.
 The bulk of our effort ended up going into our content and search components, and the front end was a bit of a tacked-on interface to demo our main "feature": linked results.